istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 istiod-989f54d9c-sg7sn                  1/1     Running   0          45s
 {{< /text >}}

-After registering an entry for istio-ingressgateway pod, Envoy receives the identity issued by SPIRE and uses it for all TLS and mTLS communications.
+After registering an entry for the Ingress-gateway pod, Envoy receives the identity issued by SPIRE and uses it for all TLS and mTLS communications.

 ### Check that the workload identity was issued by SPIRE